Cascade Parent Partnership K-8

 Elective.
 Fine Art

-This is a 12 week course and does not run the full semester.
-This Woodworking class ends on December 6th.
+This is a 12 week course and does not run the full 18 weeks of the semester.
+Learning Plan hours will be adjusted when class ends.

 Kids’ Carpentry is a hands-on toy building experience designed to teach students practical woodworking skills with an emphasis on the safe use of hand tools.
 We create unique opportunities for students to construct fun and exciting projects while empowering them to become independent thinkers-building confidence, self-esteem, and a repertoire of practical skills that last them a lifetime.
 At the end of the session, each student will go home with wooden toys that they have made and painted by hand.